 Spend the day at Xcaret Park

-Even if you aren’t staying at Hotel Xcaret, I strongly recommend spending a day exploring Xcaret Park.
+The most highly rated thing to do in Playa del Carmen for families is Xcaret Park, Even if you aren’t staying at Hotel Xcaret, I strongly recommend spending a day exploring Xcaret Park.
 It’s one of the best theme parks in the world and will give your entire family a fun-filled taste of Yucatan wildlife, Mayan culture and outdoor adventures.
 It can be a little overwhelming to make the most of your time, so be sure to read our top Xcaret tips and tricks.

 Some can’t-miss activities include exploring the multi-level aviary, swimming in the underground river, seeing hundreds of teeny tiny baby turtles and watching the evening show.
 Trust me, you won’t want to skip Xcaret!